toeggel/ReadTheDocs/docs/architecture/microservice.md

 ---
 tags:
   - Architecture
+  - Distributed-System
 ---
 # Microservices

 > [!TIP] Consider a modular monolith before creating a microservice architecture.

+> [!TIP] It's usually best to start with something monolithic and modular, and only decomposing in response to genuine need.

 - Do not make long service dependencies (A->B->C->D->...).
 This will eventually fail (Bad performance and bad availability).
 	- This can and has to be solved with data duplication (no changes though)